 When the warm months rolled around, the thick layers of permafrost melted, creating a deadly slush that dragged man and machine alike into the depths of the pit below.
 And that wasn’t even the worst of it.

 As the hole grew deeper in size, it began to exhibit strange qualities.
-On several occasions, small aircraft and helicopters were snatched right out of the sky and sucked into the darkness below.
+On several occasions, small aircrafts and helicopters were snatched right out of the sky and sucked into the darkness below.
 It was almost as if the hole had a mind of its own…

 Thankfully, in 1960, Russia officially opened its largest mineral mine in history: the Mir Mine.
 The massive hole measured 3,900 feet in diameter and 1,722 feet in depth; even in trucks, it took two hours for miners to travel from its rim to the pit below.